19hours/sg-statutes/Acts/Income Tax Act.md

 [31/98]

-(6) The Comptroller shall for each year of assessment for which the income of an approved venture company is exempt from tax under regulations made under subsection (1) issue to the approved venture company a statement showing the amount of income exempt from tax under regulations made under subsection (1) and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.
+(6) The Comptroller shall for each year of assessment for which the income of an approved venture company is exempt from tax under regulations made under subsection (1) issue to the approved venture company a statement (to be included in a notice of any assessment served on the approved venture company under section 76) showing the amount of income exempt from tax under regulations made under subsection (1) and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]